-- They have spreaded fingers that look like two thumbs, which allows them a stronger and better grip on the tree branches.
+- They have spread fingers that look like two thumbs, which allows them a stronger and better grip on the tree branches.

-- Their both fore and hind limbs have similar toes which provide them the same grip and so one of their forelimbs are free for grasping leaves.
+- Both fore and hind limbs have similar toes which provide them the same grip and so one of their forelimbs is free for grasping leaves.

 d.
 Hard and cushioned bottom

-- The hard and cushioned bottoms of koalas allows them to easily and comfortably poke in the tree branches.
+- The hard and cushioned bottoms of koalas allow them to easily and comfortably poke in the tree branches.

-- It also protects them from harming when they accidentally falls from the trees.
+- It also protects them from harm when they accidentally fall from the trees.

 e.
 Scent glands